TomDLT/TPT/tuto_dask_distributed_joblib.md

 ```

 Again, this command works only _before_ importing `matplotlib.pyplot`.
-Hoqever, for some obscure reasons, this may fail.
+However, for some obscure reasons, this may fail.
 You may have more luck with this command instead:

 ```python